Seb1903/bovelo_manager/README.md

 ## Requirements

 Now it's time to try this app.
 You have to clone the repository in a local folder on your computer.
 Then create a new file named `Database.cs` and copy the bellow lines of code to paste it.
+If this file is not in the project, it will produce **Build errors** !

 ```C#
 using System;